PLLUG/PLLUG-Summer-Camp/Principes/SCProcess.md

     A copy of the license is included in the section entitled "GNU Free Documentation License".

-# Pllug Summer Camp process
+# PLLUG Summer Camp process

 ## Projects